Sign up FAQs

 I’ve Never Run Before!

 You have 10K, 21K and 42K routes to choose from, as well as the option of spectating on Race Day.
 Our participants are of all ages, with a wide variety of running abilities.
-Almost HALF of our runners in 2015 & 2016 had never run a marathon or half marathon before.
-They chose their very first race to be the Uganda International Marathon, incredible!
+Almost HALF of our runners in 2015 to 2019 had never run a marathon or half marathon before.
+They chose their very first race to be the Uganda Marathon, incredible!

-In the lead up to your departure, we are on hand for training support and advice.
-We have our very own running coach and organise group runs in the lead up to the race.
+In the lead up to your departure, we are on hand for training support and advice, and we’ll organise group runs in the lead up to the race.

 We find that nerves settle down over the week, thanks to the fantastic race-week events, the comradeship of all the participants, and the friendliness of the local community.
 By Race Day most runners are pretty relaxed.